folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Love is patient so I'm trustin' in the narrative" > Biblical narrative

 * The idea that offering Jesus's love will require him to be patient with humans who “love to do evil” may lead to a lot of doubts about whether God will address the evil and injustice that continues to go on in parties throughout the world.
 However, rather than being overcome with doubt, Lecrae says that he is “trusting in the narrative.”

-* Here Lecrae seems to be referring to the “biblical narrative”, or the overarching flow of events that are recounted over the course of the Bible.
+* Here, Lecrae seems to be referring to the “biblical narrative,” or the overarching flow of events that are recounted over the course of the Bible.

 * In summary, the biblical narrative tells the story of how...